 Tips to Prevent a Motorcycle Accident

 - Look and listen before making a turn.
-Almost half of all motorcycle accidents involving a vehicle are caused by the vehicle making a left turn in front of the biker.
+Almost half of all motorcycle accidents involving a vehicle are caused by the vehicle making a left turn in front of the motorcyclist.

 - Check your blind spot periodically.
 It helps to know who is driving around you.
 This is especially true with motorcyclists since they are smaller.
 Always check your blind spot especially before changing lanes.

 - Leave some extra space in front of you.
 A good rule of thumb is to leave 4-second space between you and the motorcycle.
 This will give you enough time to react should an emergency arise.